-Now that I’ve pointed out five habits to stop, here are two bonus tips; things you can do to help with healthy weight loss.
+Now that I’ve pointed out five habits to stop, here are three bonus tips; things you can do to help with healthy weight loss.

 You might consider replacing one of your daily meals with a high protein smoothie or blended drink.
 If you are careful about ingredients, you will find that a smoothie can be very filling and you can easily control your meal portion.
 A balanced meal replacement smoothie would contain a milk or plant-based milk base (almond milk, for example) or yogurt, good quality natural protein powder, some greens, a bit of juicy fruit (not too much, to avoid a blood sugar spike), a little bit of nut butter and maybe even a banana,